-Overview: Much of a Lineman's work occurs at the top of wooden and steel poles.
-After extensive training, all Linemen must be able to ascend and descend multiple types of poles.
-In this assessment, you will demonstrate that you can safely ascend and descend a stepped steel pole.
+Overview: Much of an Electrician Assistant's work occurs at the top of substation steel structures.
+After extensive training, all Electrician Assistants must be able to ascend and descend multiple types of ladders of various lengths.
+In this assessment, you will demonstrate that you can safely ascend and descend an extension ladder.
 You will be equipped with a fall arrest system for safety precautions.

-Task: You will be required to climb up a stepped steel pole to a height of 35 ft.
-When you reach the top of the pole you will stand there for 20 seconds prior to descending.
+Task: You will be required to climb up an extension ladder to a height of 27 ft.
+When you reach the top of the ladder (at eye level with the top rung) you will call out to the instructor "top rung" prior to descending.
+Instructor will provide confirmation and only thereafter you will begin to descend.
 It is not expected that you will be a professional climber at the time of taking this test.
-Therefore, you will use a modified free climbing technique in which you will use the metal steps on the pole to climb.
-You will use only your legs to climb, but you can use your hands for balance and support.
+Therefore, you will use a modified free climbing technique in which you will use handfoot coordination always maintaining three points of contact and keeping hands on the outside rails of the ladder.
+Keeping the hands on the outside rails of the ladder allows the climber to lean back into a safe climbing position and always maintaining both hands as two-points of contact.

-This is a timed assessment; you will have 2 minutes and 30 seconds to complete the pole climb.
+This is a timed assessment; you will have 1 minutes and 15 seconds to complete the ladder climb.
 This time limit has been shown to provide adequate time to complete this assessment - do not jeopardize your safety or control to finish faster.
 You can rest at any time, but the stopwatch will not be stopped for resting.